AlmxndBL/APITAD-Project/README.md

-**Research and development of an automated image captioning system designed to assist the visually impaired.**
+**Research and development of an automated image captioning system designed to assist the visually impaired.**(NSC Project)